Prashant-b97/FrontEnd_ToDo_practice/README.md

 ---

-## 🤝 About
+## 🧭 Why it matters to me

-Crafted by **Prashant Bhardwaj** to demonstrate front-end craftsmanship.
-Recruiters can dive straight into `modern-todo-app/` for the polished experience, then explore `docs/` and `archive/` to trace the learning progression.
+I’m using FocusFlow to become a more thoughtful front-end engineer: balancing UX polish with maintainable code, automation, and documentation.
+If you’re exploring the repo, start with `modern-todo-app/` for the current build, then dip into `docs/` and `archive/` to see the experiments and the lessons behind each change.